Illustration © Eleanor Davis

 By forgiveness, I don’t mean anything that someone has to beg or plead out of you.

-By forgiveness, I don’t mean erasing or negating the pain of what you’ve been through.
+And last, I don’t mean erasing or negating the pain of what you’ve been through.

 So, what do I mean by forgiveness, then?